Welcome to Accessibility Services

 Accessibility Services is committed to equal access programs, services, and physical facilities to students with disabilities.
 The architectural design of the College provides a barrier-free environment.
 Most of the campus is street level, and there are ramps and elevators where necessary.
 There are also accessible restrooms, drinking fountains, and telephones.
 Existing structures on campus have been modified and are continually being updated with regard to accessibility.

-All College programs, activities and services must be accessible to individual with disabilities.
+All College programs, activities, and services must be accessible to individuals with disabilities.
 If you have a disability and need assistance, auxiliary aids or services to participate, please contact Accessibility Services (A-167) to request academic adjustments (such as closed captioning or interpreters) at least one week prior to the event or program.

 - Section 508

 - Web Content Accessibility Guidelines (WCAG) Priority 1, 2, 3